Network

 05

-• Effort and expense: Setting up and operating a Content Delivery System involves extra effort and costs for the company.
-Reliable service providers provide a remedy for this.
+• Effort in in-house operations: Setting up and operating a content delivery network means a considerable amount of extra work for the company.
+Reliable service providers provide a remedy here.

-• Giving up control: If a company only hosts data on its own server, it has full control over it.
-When using a CDN, it is inevitable that some degree of control is lost.
+• External dependency: If a company hosts data exclusively on its own server, it has full control over this content.
+When using a CDN, however, it is essential to choose a reliable CDN provider.

 Data Center